-Graduate Supervision Reporting (GSR) allows students and their supervisors to report on the student's progress in their research project, and to reflect on your development as an independent researcher.
+Graduate Supervision Reporting (GSR) is an online system which allows students and their supervisors to report on the student's progress in their research project, and to reflect on your development as an independent researcher.
 Students and supervisors are required to write formal reports on your academic progress at the end of each term, and during the Long Vacation.